masterarrow/movie-base/README.md

 ### Site created using React.js and Firebase (Cloud Firestore, Storage).
 Hosted on Firebase Hosting.

+You can test this site y following the link [Movie base](https://movie-dbase.web.app/)

 ## Available Scripts

 In the project directory, you can run: